THE CAT CARRIER

 - Always transport your cat in a carrier or other safe container.
 Cats can also be trained to be on a leash.
 This works well for cats who refuse to get into a carrier.
 However cats on leashes may be more susceptible to dog “attacks” at the vet clinic vs. those in a carrier.

 - You can help your cat view the carrier as a safe haven and "home away from home."
 You can do this by keeping the carrier out and open in your home.
-Put a few kibbles of Science Diet® or Ideal Balance™ cat food and treats, her favorite toys, or blankets inside to entice your cat into the carrier.
+Put a few kibbles of Science Diet® or Ideal Balance™ cat food, her favorite toys, or blankets inside to entice your cat into the carrier.

 - Carriers with both top and front openings are recommended.
 Top-loading carriers allow for stress-free placement and removal of your cat.
 It also enables her to be examined while she remains in the bottom half of the carrier.